ukhsa-collaboration/ai-blast-genotyping/README.md

 conda install -c bioconda blast
 ``

+## Files required
-You will also need to have a local copy of the BLAST database that has been created based on the reference strains for the UK AI genotypes.
+1. **BLAST database** - You will also need to have a local copy of the BLAST database that has been created based on the reference strains for the UK AI genotypes.
 This can be copied from the HPC:

 [sftp://hpc1mgmt.unix.phe.gov.uk/phengs/hpc_projects/nicc80_ai/geno_blastdb](url)

 You will need the files all files labelled "ai_geno_ref.*"

+2. **Genotypes reference table** - "genotype_groups_examples.csv" copy also available in the same HPC folder.

+The reference table should be placed in the main repo folder to be accessed by the genotyping script

 If you do not have access to the folder then please discuss access with the project lead.